-Sing We are Counting (tune of "Frere Jacque") We are counting.
+Sing We are Counting (tune of "Frere Jacque")

 We are counting.
+We are counting.
 Yes, we are.
 Yes, we are.

 Around the room.
 Lots of numbers.
 Lots of numbers.
 We know them.
-We know them.
 We stick them.
 We stick them.
 Around the room.
 (Children tape numbered cards around the room.)

-SOCIAL SKILLS Taped Track for the Number Train
+Taped Track for the Number Train